JeremyWhiteDev/cheekwood/README.md

 - Routes and react router - Making sure that certain components (navbar, footer) were displayed on every view properly
 - Reactivity based on dropdowns - On the event list, we wanted there to be a dropdown to filter the list based on event types.
 Having never implemented such a feature, this turned out to be a much more challenging for the team than expected and took a lot of effort.
-- Structural layout of components - Trying to maintain single-resposnibilty of components in a meaningful way.
-This being the first Reactr project of this scale, the team struggled in the architecture of
+- Structural layout of components - This being the first React project of this scale, the team struggled in the architecture of components.
+Finding the balance between simple, easy to understand components vs the introduction of compex relations between components, deeply nested components, and difficult to follow prop drilling.
 - Time constraints -

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).